Offering a detailed analysis of the sequel that never was

 A man emerges from the smoke like a Wagnerian myth made flesh; a tall, muscled warrior in modern combat gear, covered with greasepaint and blood.
 He has the heart of a lion.
 His name is JOHN MATRIX, and he carries his daughter JENNY.

 The above description may sound familiar.
 It is an excerpt from a screenplay by Steven E. de Souza that never saw the light of day, in spite of a revision by none other than future ‘Shawshank’ director Frank Darabont.
-Those who are familiar with Arnie’s improbable tactical genius will recognise the above excerpt as part of a recycled scene from 1985‘s Commando, here reused in the form of a brief prologue which acts as a reminder of past events.
+Those who are familiar with Arnie’s improbable tactical genius will recognise the above description as part of a recycled scene from 1985‘s Commando, here reused in the form of a brief prologue which acts as a reminder of past events.
 The ‘Wagnerian myth made flesh’ (just take a moment to process that metaphor) is of course Arnold Schwarzenegger, or, more accurately, retired United States Special Forces Colonel John Matrix, arguably the most vacuous human being to ever attain such rank.
 Pushed by General Franklin Kirby to return to the field after breaking every law imaginable with a reckless abandon that would be beneath even the lowliest soldier, Matrix sends his former mentor a look of smouldering impudence (or as close as Arnie could get to such a direction) and firmly replies ‘No chance!’

 At the time, you could have been forgiven for thinking that the prerequisite second instalment was only inevitable, regardless of Matrix’s seemingly definitive answer.
-After all, the ’80s saw an explosion in the numbered sequel, which proved a cheap and easy way to keep the lolly rolling in for producers looking to slash marketing costs.
+The 80s saw an explosion in the numbered sequel, which proved a cost-effective way to keep the lolly rolling in for producers looking to slash marketing costs.
 By 1985, Arnie had already shot to superstardom following an inspired bit of casting by James Cameron, who would hand pick the ‘Austrian oak’ to portray the iconic T-800 in sci-fi sleeper hit The Terminator, utilising the budding movie star’s massive frame and robotic demeanour to devastating effect.
 A year later he would star in Commando, a musclebound blockbuster with its tongue firmly in its cheek.
 The movie would represent the actor’s first dialogue-heavy role — much of it wisely ditched for the eventual theatrical cut — and was the first to pick up on Arnie’s inimitable ability to ream-off the kind of eyebrow-raising quips that would later propel him to the top of the Hollywood mountain.
 Following star turns in such movies as Predator and The Running Man, the chances of a Commando sequel were high.
 With Arnie’s stock soaring, it seemed like a no-brainer.

 In regard to a sequel, that in itself may have presented a problem.
 Usually, when a sequel to a much loved movie is announced, people are dubious as to whether it will be able to hold up.
-There have been exceptions throughout the years, but most of the time sequels prove underwhelming at best, lacking the originality of their predecessors or simply knocking out something half-assed, safe in the knowledge that such complacency will have no bearing on the overall goal of the studio.
+There have been exceptions throughout the years, but mostly sequels prove underwhelming at best, lacking the originality of their predecessors or simply knocking out something half-assed, safe in the knowledge that such complacency will have no bearing on the overall goal of the studio.
 Such a high-profile sequel will inevitably sell tickets based on the success of the first instalment, and even if a critical panning confirms what fans had feared all along, curiosity will invariably win out.
 But what would one expect from a sequel to a movie that has made its name off being exquisitely excessive?
-Commando‘s sheer audacity as a flawed mainstream vehicle would be hard to replicate.
+Commando‘s sheer audacity as a mainstream action vehicle would be hard to replicate.
 Today, the action genre has become so self-aware that such movies are manufactured with an efficiency that makes them transparently premeditated and devoid of charm, and though Commando was clearly made with a knowing wink, production was guilty of some monumental clangers along the way.
-To a degree, the movie’s often startling ineptitude seems organic, and the screenplay is just pure gold.
+To a degree, the movie’s often startling ineptitude seems organic, and the screenplay is pure gold.

 Speaking of the process, screenwriter de Souza would tell Bristol Bad Film Club, “Not only are the one liners written by me in the screenplay, but as often happens with these films, we discover in test screenings that the humour plays so well, that we have to add more jokes.
 So on both of those movies and in most of my films, after we’re done filming, we go into the editing room to see if we can add more humour.
 In fact, if you look at those movies carefully, you’ll see that some of those choice wisecracks are made with Arnold or Bruce’s face slightly off-camera because we found another opportunity for them to record a line in post-production.”